victornkpubre/victornkpubre/README.md

 After my post-graduate studies i built a website for a cakery called Follic acid.
 A simple website to showcase cakes and make orders.
 Built using html, bootstrap, jquery and ajax.
 I also built authentication screens for social app using the android sdk.

 **First Job** <br />
 After freelancing, i started working at an investment company called First Standard investment.
 I used flutter and firebase to build apps for their clients.
 During my first year at First Standard Investments, learnt Ui/Ux and Adobe XD.
-Using adobe illustrator, adobe xd, flutter/dart and firebase i completed 3 end to end app development projects.
+Using adobe illustrator, adobe xd, flutter/dart and firebase i completed three end to end app development projects.

 **Second Job** <br />
 After a few years at First Standard i got a new job at a bank called Polaris.
-I worked in their solution development department, designing system diagrams and Ux requirments for apps and websites.
-I gained experience using Azure, Ms Visio , Figma, Slack, Teams.
+I worked in their solution development department.
+I played various roles from front-end development to system design and Ux design, Building apps and websites.
+I gained experience using Flutter, React, Azure, Ms Visio , Figma and Teams.
 I greatly imporved my communication and project management skills.

 **First Contract** <br />
-After a few years at Polaris i secured a contract job for a travel and tours company called Elidak Ltd. Working with a designer and a flutter developer, i built a mobile app and a Website for Elidak Ltd. We used Figma, Flutter, Vue and Laravel to build a mobile app, to bringing clients closer to the company and a website for the companies staff to manage the content of the app.
+After a year at Polaris i secured a contract job for a travel and tours company called Elidak Ltd. Working with a designer and a flutter developer, i built a mobile app and a Website for Elidak Ltd. We used Figma, Flutter, Vue and Laravel to build a mobile app, to bringing clients closer to the company and a website for the companies staff to manage the content of the app.

 ### Contact with me 📝